berkshelf/berkshelf/_includes/index.md

     Successfully installed berkshelf-3.0.0
     1 gem installed

-Specify your dependencies in a Berksfile in your project's root
+Specify your cookbook dependencies in a Berksfile in your project's root

     # Berksfile
     cookbook 'mysql'